Sydney Park Wetlands Alexandria

 If you fancy spending a bit more time in the area, head around to the beach and take the scenic walk past Cronulla’s four beaches.

-• Dog-friendly: Yes, dogs on leash are welcome but not on the beach
+• Dogs on a leash are welcome in the park but not on the beach

 Where: 39 Nicholson Parade, Cronulla